Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Code Availability

 \section{Code Availability}

-The numerical routines that reproduce every quantitative claim of this paper---displacement-operator and Wigner-function construction, the three equivalent forms of the propagator (trace form, Eq.~(\ref{eq:Kdirect}), and the iterated short-time path integral), the single-qutrit Wigner function at $\chi t=\pi$, the closed-form purity of Eq.~(\ref{eq:traceRhoSq}), the linear-entropy table, and the strict-commensurability analysis of Sec.~\ref{sec:classicallimit}---are collected in an open Python repository~\cite{quditMarinov2026}, available at \url{https://github.com/lpachon/qudit-marinov}.
+The numerical routines that reproduce every quantitative claim of this paper---displacement-operator and Wigner-function construction, the three equivalent forms of the propagator (trace form, Eq.~(\ref{eq:Kdirect}), and the iterated short-time path integral), the single-qutrit Wigner function at $\chi t=\pi$, the closed-form purity of Eq.~(\ref{eq:traceRhoSq}), the linear-entropy table, the strict-commensurability analysis of Sec.~\ref{sec:classicallimit}, and the $O(1/N)$ convergence of the path integral for the non-stabilizer Hamiltonian of Sec.~\ref{sec:convergence}---are collected in an open Python repository~\cite{quditMarinov2026}, available at \url{https://github.com/lpachon/qudit-marinov}.
 Each claim is implemented as a standalone script that exits successfully only if the associated numerical test matches to machine precision (typically $10^{-10}$) for $d\in\{3,5,7,11\}$ where applicable.
 The code depends only on NumPy and SciPy and can be run with a single command (\verb|python run_all_tests.py|).